Sherlock Holmes (1965 TV series): Missing episodes

 The Wilmer series survives largely intact to this day, with only two episodes incomplete.
 "The Abbey Grange" is missing its first half, while "The Bruce-Partington Plans" is missing its second half.
 The 2015 DVD release of the first series reconstructed the incomplete episodes as best as possible.
 For "The Abbey Grange", Douglas Wilmer was engaged to read the original story.
 For "The Bruce-Partington Plans", a sound recording was included of the second half of the episode, recorded off the television during the programme's original transmission.
 This was matched with publicity photographs for the episode and images of the script to reveal the end of the story and enable a complete viewing experience.

 The 1968 series with Cushing was less fortunate, with many episodes now believed lost, despite the fact that it was made in colour and was shown abroad as late as 1975 (Spain).
 Only a handful of the episodes have survived, namely "A Study in Scarlet", "The Hound of the Baskervilles" (two parts), "The Boscombe Valley Mystery", "The Sign of Four" and "The Blue Carbuncle".
-All surviving episodes are available on DVD, with a Blu-ray release pending.
+These were saved partly because they were chosen as samples of the series for distribution abroad.
+All surviving episodes are available on DVD, with a Blu-ray release done by Severin Films in 2023.
 In 2019 brief extracts from the episodes "The Second Stain", "The Dancing Men", "The Naval Treaty" and "Black Peter" were found in Belgium by Dutch historian Reinier Wels, and independently, an audio recording of "The Solitary Cyclist" was found by David Stuart Davies.
 The clips were included as a bonus feature on a DVD release of a TV interview with Peter Cushing, available in combination with a book.

-Faithfulness towards the original stories

-This series is rewarded as being the first attempt at producing a faithful rendition of Sherlock Holmes.
-"The Hound of the Baskervilles" is seen as being more accurate in the depiction of the plot in general.
-Despite that, following changes were made for dramatization so that the narrative remains constant: